tokio-rs/axum/README.md

 # TODO

-- Error handling should probably be redone.
-Not quite sure if its bad the `Error` is just an enum where everything is public.
-- Audit which error codes we return for each kind of error.
-This will probably be changed when error handling is re-done.
-- Probably don't want to require `hyper::Body` for request bodies.
-Should have our own so hyper isn't required.
 - `RouteBuilder` should have an `async fn serve(self) -> Result<(), hyper::Error>` for users who just wanna create a hyper server and not care about the lower level details.
 Should be gated by a `hyper` feature.